Optimal shrinkage-based portfolio selection in high dimensions: Simulation and empirical studies

-The time series of estimated shrinkage coefficients is shown in Figure \ref{fig:emp:alpha}.
+The time series of estimated shrinkage coefficients are depicted in Figure \ref{fig:emp:alpha}.
 For space reasons we provide the coefficients only for the equally weighted target and the mean-variance calibration.
 For other parameter constellations the results are similar.
 The portfolio is constructed using the first alphabetically sorted assets.
 We observe that for small values of $c$ and thus a low estimation risk the shrinkage intensities are close to one.
 The behavior is very stable, but mimics the periods of high and low volatility of financial markets.
 Thus high volatility on financial markets causes higher shrinkage coefficients and a larger fraction of the sample EU portfolio.
 This can be justified by stronger effects of diversification during turmoil periods.
 With larger $c$ the confidence in the classical portfolio diminishes leading to a stronger preference for the equally weighted portfolio.
 This results in lower and more volatile shrinkage intensities.
+However, we observe the reverse behaviour of the estimated shrinkage intensity when $c=2$.
+Here, the impact of the traditional estimator in the portfolio structure increases and becomes comparable to the case of $c=0.5$.
+Such results are in line with our findings of the simulation study presented in Figure \ref{fig:alphastar}, where the shrinkage intensity is close to zero around $c=1$.
+Finally, the results obtained by employing the regularized sample covariance matrix based on the Tikhonov (ridge) approximation leads to similar values of the shrinkage intensities independently of $c$.
+These are shown in the lower plot in Figure \ref{fig:emp:alpha}.
+This finding is in line with the values presented in Tables \ref{tab:emp:meanv} and \ref{tab:emp:minv}.